What are maternity, paternity and shared parental laws?

 What should I do if I’ve been dismissed because I’m pregnant and taking maternity leave?

-The law protects against unfair treatment and dismissal if it’s because of your pregnancy and maternity, no matter your length of employment; seek legal advice ASAP.
+The law protects against unfair treatment and dismissal if it’s because of your pregnancy and maternity, no matter your length of employment; seek legal advice ASAP as you may be able to make a maternity discrimination claim.

 What happens if a baby arrives early or unexpectedly?